🌐

 The Teachings of Don Juan: A Yaqui Way of Knowledge by Carlos Castaneda

-Carlos César Salvador Arana (December 25, 1925 – April 27, 1998), better known as Carlos Castaneda, was an American anthropologist and writer.
-Starting in 1968, Castaneda published a series of books that … Wikipedia
+Carlos Castaneda (December 25, 1925 – April 27, 1998) was a Peruvian-American anthropologist and writer.
+Starting in 1968, Castaneda published a series of books that describe alleged training in shamanism that he … Wikipedia

 Factsheet